-Ex ante risk Manner of application Not applicable adjustment Criteria considered when applying exante adjustments Not applicable Ex post risk Manner of The Firm applies ex post risk adjustments to variable adjustment application remuneration at an individual level.
-Ex post risk adjustments can be operated by reclaiming ownership of upfront amounts or deferred amounts already vested (clawback).
-Criteria considered when applying ex- post adjustments The criteria that the Firm will take into consideration when applying ex post adjustments to variable remuneration include: whether there is evidence or serious error by the staff member (e.g., breach of code of conduct and other internal rules, especially concerning risks) whether the Firm has suffered from a significant downturn in its financial performance; whether the Firm has suffered from a significant failure of risk management; and where there are significant changes to the Firm's economic or regulatory capital base.
+Ex ante risk Manner of application Not applicable adjustment Criteria considered when applying ex- ante adjustments Not applicable Ex post risk adjustment Manner of application The Firm applies ex post risk adjustments to variable remuneration at an individual level.
+Ex post risk adjustments can be operated by re- claiming ownership of upfront amounts or deferred amounts already vested (clawback).

+Criteria considered when applying expost adjustments Whether there is evidence or serious error by the staff member (e.g., breach of code of conduct and other internal rules, especially concerning risks) whether the Firm has suffered from a significant downturn in its financial performance; whether the Firm has suffered from a where there are significant changes to the Firm's economic or regulatory capital base. when applying ex- when applying ex post adjustments to variable remuneration include: whether there is evidence or serious error by the staff member (e.g., breach of code of conduct and other internal rules, especially concerning risks) whether the Firm has suffered from a significant downturn in its financial performance; whether the Firm has suffered from a significant failure of risk management; and where there are significant changes to the